LegeBeker/bypass-paywalls-tampermonkey/README.md

 3. Click on the same article from the Google search results page.
 If it loads without a paywall you can [submit a request](https://github.com/iamadamdev/bypass-paywalls-firefox/issues/new) to add the site, otherwise my extension cannot bypass it either.

 ### Troubleshooting
-* If it doesn't work for an article try unchecking the site in Options, save, refresh the article, then re-check the site, save and refresh the article again.
+* On WSJ if you are already viewing an article and click into another article and the paywall comes up, try refreshing the page (and click 🗙 to close the "Continue reading your article with a WSJ membership" popup).
 * For The Denver Post turn off uBlock.

 ### License